np422/Op5util/Readme.md

 membership in the linux_hosts hostgroup for the host, so some standard service checks are defined.

-To avoid waiting for checks to be performed on the new host, we tell Op5 to check them now with the command ```op5util schedule wiki```, and after only a short wait we can take a look at the detailed host status with ```op5util status -l wiki```.
+To avoid waiting for checks to be performed on the new host, we tell Op5 to check the new host and it's services right away with the command ```op5util schedule wiki```, and after only a short wait we can take a look at the detailed host status with ```op5util status -l wiki```.

 ![Usage example](https://raw.githubusercontent.com/np422/Op5util/master/screenshots/usecase2.png)